C4ptainCrunch/thesis/source/index.rst

-  The resulting board after South played 4 in :numref:`Fig %s <fig:pre_capture>`.
+  The resulting board after South played 4 in :numref:`fig:pre_capture`.
 Pits 2' and 3' in red will be captured.